-The Group and Company prepares consolidated regulatory accounts in accordance with International Financial Reporting Standards ('IFRS') as adopted for use in the European including International Accounting Standards ('IAS') and interpretations issued by International Financial Reporting Interpretations Committee ('IFRIC').
-Therefore the Group and Company regulatory accounts comply with Article 4 of the EU IAS Regulations.
+The Group and Company prepares its consolidated financial statements in accordance with International Financial Reporting Standards ('IFRS') as adopted for use in the European Union, including International Accounting Standards ('IAS') and interpretations issued by the International Financial Reporting Interpretations Committee ('IFRIC').
+Therefore the Group and Company financial statements comply with Article 4 of the EU IAS Regulations.
 As such, the Directors are required to make certain estimates, judgements and assumptions that they believe are reasonable based upon the information available.
-These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the regulatory accounts and the reported amounts of revenue and expenses during the years presented.
+These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the years presented.